 EQ is the ability to identify, to recognize and understand one’s own emotions and to know how emotions affect behaviour, decision making, time management and performance.
 This skill plays a major role in managers’ and leaders’ team management abilities during a crisis.

 They need to balance the eq at workplace between both employer and employee.
 One of the best parts of managing high emotional quotient depends on how we manage emotions in a positive and healthy way and take initiatives to follow through on commitments in order to adapt to certain situations during changing circumstances.
 You can turn your emotional quotient at work into positive ways with your strengths and weaknesses by having self-confidence.

 A manager needs to call this out explicitly and should normalize that it is imperative for people to take time off and unplug.
 At the same time, it is also essential to pay attention to the overall employee performance patterns for making sure that team members are being productive.

 It is also the ability to recognize and understand how other people are experiencing one’s emotional awareness.
 A leader can effectively develop additional social and emotional skills that will foster fruitful and effective relationships.

-This refers to the ability to regulate one’s thoughts, emotions, and behaviors effectively depending on the changes in different situations.
+This refers to the ability to regulate one’s thoughts, emotions, and behaviours effectively depending on the changes in different situations.
 It is also known as “self-control” or “self-regulation”.
 Emotions are important sources of information that tell us about ourselves and our feelings towards others.

 During stressful circumstances, it also takes us out of our comfort zone.
 They are the reason why we often get overwhelmed and lose control of ourselves.
 Self-management is the way you manage stress and stay emotionally present.